blombard/move-to-next-iteration/README.md

 #### statuses
 Statuses of the issues to move to the next iteration.

+⚠️ _Don't put an empty string after a comma unless the status starts with an empty string._ ⚠️

 ## Sources

 This action was made possible thanks to https://github.com/gr2m/github-project.